Video

 Background of CIGELE and INGIVRE

-The Industrial Chair on Atmospheric Icing of Power Network Equipment (CIGELE) was inaugurated in September 1997 with an initial mandate of five years (1997-2002).
-Its excellent performance has led to the renewal of its mandate for two successive periods of five years (2002-2012).
+The Canada Research Chair, Tier 1, on Engineering of Power Network Atmospheric Icing (INGIVRE) was inaugurated in January 2003 with an initial mandate of seven years (2003-2010).
+Its excellent performance has led to the renewal of its mandate for another mandate of seven years (2002-2017).